Human factors in diving equipment design: Harness

-The surface-supplied diver's harness is an item of strong webbing, and sometimes cloth, which is fastened around a diver over the exposure suit, and allows the diver to be lifted without risk of falling out of the harness.
+The surface-supplied diver's harness is an item of strong webbing, and sometimes cloth, which is fastened around a diver over the exposure suit.
+It must allow the diver to be lifted without risk of falling out of the harness.
 It also provides support for the bailout gas cylinder, and may carry the ballast weights, a buoyancy compensator, the cutting tool, and other equipment.
 Several types are in use.
-Recreational scuba harness is mainly used to support the gas cylinders, buoyancy compensator and often the weights and small accessories, but is not normally required to function as a lifting harness.
-These functions require distribution of the loads to the diver securely and comfortably.
+Recreational scuba harnesses are mainly used to support the gas cylinders, buoyancy compensator and often the weights and small accessories, but are not normally required to function as a lifting harness.
+In professional diving, when the harness may also be used to lift the diver, it must be strong enough to support the diver and equipment without causing injury.
+Some discomfort is considered acceptable when lifting out of the water, as this is an emergency procedure.

-Load distribution of weight carried by the harness can cause discomfort and nerve pressure injury out of the water, and the weight of the harness including cylinders can be problematic for putting the set on for some divers.
+Improper distribution of weight carried by the harness can cause discomfort and nerve pressure injury out of the water, and the weight of the harness including cylinders can be problematic for putting the set on for some divers.

-A harness that must support side-mounted cylinders should not unduly encumber the diver or make it difficult to access critical equipment like buckles, weights, cylinder valves, demand valves and pressure gauges.
-More than one cylinder may be mounted at each side.

-In professional diving the harness must also function as a lifting harness, and must be strong enough to support the diver and attached equipment if lifted by the lifeline or umbilical, without causing direct or indirect injury.
-Some discomfort is considered acceptable as this is an emergency procedure.

 Buoyancy control equipment

-Buoyancy control by adjustable volume of gas in an environment where pressure varies rapidly with depth is inherently unstable and requires continuous monitoring and control input from the diver.
-The instability is proportional to the volume of the gas required for neutral buoyancy.
+Because pressure varies rapidly with depth, buoyancy is inherently unstable and controlling it requires continuous monitoring and input from the diver.
+The instability is proportional to the volume of the gas required for neutral buoyancy, so the volume of gas required for neutral buoyancy should be kept as low as possible over the course of the dive.

-For the least sensitivity to depth variation, the volume of gas required for neutral buoyancy should be kept to a minimum averaged over the dive.
-This implies ballasting that is just sufficient to allow neutral buoyancy at the minimum weight of diver and equipment that is reasonably likely to occur during the dive.
-The obvious case is where a delay pushes the diver further into decompression obligation than planned, and it may be necessary to decompress at a shallow stop with the last remaining gas.
-This is not a time to be struggling to stay down, using more gas than otherwise necessary with the effort.
-The weight change in most dives is due to gas use, and unless equipment is lost or abandoned, the maximum weight change is the consumption of all the gas in all the cylinders carried.
-This can be calculated easily.
+Most of the weight change in a dive is due to gas use.
+Unless equipment is lost or abandoned, the maximum weight change is the consumption of all the gas in all the cylinders carried.
 The diver needs enough buoyancy volume to remain comfortably afloat before the dive starts.
 At the end of the dive there will be more buoyancy in reserve as a result of the gas consumption.
-Any large amount of reserve volume in the buoyancy compensator has potential for contributing to an uncontrolled buoyant ascent.
+However, too much reserve volume in the buoyancy compensator has the potential for contributing to an uncontrolled buoyant ascent.